 The results of this assay show that the breakthrough had been achieved and that the presence of the higher molecular weight proanthocyanidins explained these good results.

-Flavonoids are antioxidant compounds found in plants.
+Flavonoids Flavonoids are antioxidant compounds found in plants.
 Animals do not produce flavonoids and so they get them from diet.
 Flavonoids not only protect plants they also protect animals - and therefore humans.
 Diets high in fruits and vegetables provide protection against cardiovascular disease, cancer and other diseases.
+Flavonoids are diverse both in their characteristics and chemical structures.
+Over four thousand of them have been identified and some say there could be as many as twenty thousand in plants2.

+Flavonoids, Research, Coronary Heart Disease and Strokes Coronary heart disease (CHD) is one of the biggest killers in the western world.
 Developments in cardiovascular disease research have shown that oxidative reactions and free radicals play a role in the myocardial injury and atherogenesis.
 Flavonoids reduce the oxidation of low-density lipoproteins and also prevent platelet aggregation by inhibiting the activity of the enzyme cyclooxygenase.
 Dietary flavonoids have been shown to have a positive impact on coronary heart disease.
 The epidemiological Zutphen Elderly Study7 investigated the relationship between dietary flavonoid intake and CHD.

 Graph 1 - Flavonoid intake level against relative risk of mortality from

+Coronary Heart Disease.
 Relative Risk of Mortality from CHD

 Flavonoid Intake